learn-ark/dapp-core-module-gti-template/README.md

     "@arkecosystem/custom-transactions": {}, //our application hook (here we load the plugin/dapp)
 ```

+** IMPORTANT **
+After you have changed the content of `plugins.js` you need to run `yarn setup` from the `core` root folder.
+This will pick up your newly registered plugin and build it.

 ### STEP 3: Setup Development Docker Database

 Setup docker database config and run Postgres DB via Docker.
 Follow the steps from here: